visgl/loaders.gl/docs/upgrade-guide.md

 The texture API `loadImage`, `loadImageArray`, `loadImageCube` has been moved to the new `@loaders.gl/textures` module, and have been renamed to `loadImageTexture*`.

+`@loaders.gl/kml`:

+- The `KMLLoader`, `GPXLoader`, and `TCXLoader` now require a value for `options.gis.format`.
+Previously, the lack of a value would return data in "raw" format, i.e. not normalized to GeoJSON.
+To return GeoJSON-formatted data, use `options.gis.format: 'geojson'`.
+Other options are `binary` and `raw`.
+- The `kml.normalize` option has been deprecated.
+When `options.gis.format` is `geojson`, coordinates will always be in longitude-latitude ordering.

 ## Upgrading to v2.3

 `@loaders.gl/core`: